-In accordance with IFRS 8, the Bank identifie the following operating segments:
+In accordance with IFRS 8, the Group identified the following operating segments:

 - 1. institutional clients,

 - 2. retail clients,

 - 3. treasury and investments,

+- 4. brokerage business,

-- 4. other (not allocated to the segments).
+- 5. other (not allocated to the segments).

-The Bank's activities are not geographically diversified.
-For a detailed description of the segment reporting policies, see Note 51.
+The Group's activities are not geographically diversified.
+For detailed information on segment reporting by the Group, see Note 50.

-4.5.
+3.6.
 Measurement of items denominated in foreign currencies